alexwlchan/alexwlchan.net/src/_drafts/randline.md

 ---
 layout: post
 title: "randline: get a random selection of lines in a file using reservoir sampling"
-summary: I wrote a tiny Rust tool that can get random samples in a memory-efficient way.
+summary: I wrote a tiny Rust tool to get random samples in a memory-efficient way, and I learnt a lot while doing it.
 tags:
   - my tools
   - rust